x

 Q. Are you aware it should be written as 'Chronicles' with an "s"?

-A. The definition of a chronicle = a story.
 Though most writers seem to choose to use 'chronicles' to give the impression of a large assembly of stories, I have gone in the opposite direction to indicate this is the definitive story.

 (Also: It is correctly read as: The Amazon Chronicle)